saidatsanni/Women-in-the-WorkPlace/Women in the workforce.md

-For this study, we would use the [Women in Workforce](https://github.com/rfordatascience/tidytuesday/blob/master/data/2019/2019-03-05/readme.md) data which is historical data about womens’ earnings and employment status, specific occupation and earnings from 2013-2016, compiled from the [Bureau of Labor Statistics](https://www.bls.gov/) and the [Census Bureau](https://www.census.gov/).
+For this study, we would use the [Women in Workforce](https://github.com/rfordatascience/tidytuesday/blob/master/data/2019/2019-03-05/readme.md) data which is historical data about women’s earnings and employment status, specific occupation, and earnings from 2013-2016, compiled from the [Bureau of Labor Statistics](https://www.bls.gov/) and the [Census Bureau](https://www.census.gov/).
 We intend to analyze the data using the following methodologies: *Trend analysis, descriptive analysis, data